kleight/Tipmoji/README.md

 Lots of SIGABRT errors when trying to keep keyboard always present.

-So there is indication of which emoji is active, wanted to make the default opacity of the emojis to be 70% then 100% on tap.
+Need an indication of which emoji is "active".
+(None of the emojis are actually active as they are just text in Labels on top of the segmented control.)
 Spent over an hour on this, but could not figure it out.
-I'm posting my demo gif on fbook to see if any of my friends feel like helping me out on that.
+I'm posting my demo gif on fbook to see if any of my friends will help me.
 Will update if so.

 Update 9/21/2016: A friend helped me with problem above.